-Discussion on unified architecture:
+Discussions on unified filter design

 BoG agreed to consider NN-based filter elements which were verified in EE1 tests with both inference and training cross-check.
 Only elements which are supported by SADL can be considered at this point.

 BoG noticed significant similarity in unified filter design proposal from Tencent (JVET-AD0379) and Bytedance, Qualcomm JVET-AD0377.